kgotsosm/react-info-site/README.md

 # Digital Business Card

-Digital business card built in React as a solo project in the React learning path
+Digital business card built in React as a solo project in the React learning path on [Scrimba]scrimba.com